usds/website-staging/_news-and-blog/2024-06-18-improving-the-parenthood-journey-through-peer-support.md

 ## Looking to the future

-We're not just stopping at launch; we're committed to continuous learning and improvement alongside HRSA and our pilot sites in 2024 and beyond.&#x20;
+We're not just stopping at launch; we're committed to continuous learning and improvement alongside HRSA and our pilot sites in 2024 and beyond.

 <blockquote class="pullquote" markdown="1">
 I can see and feel the difference I’m making.
 One mom thought she was three months pregnant and was too scared of going to the doctor.
 Because of that she also couldn’t qualify for WIC.
 I kept encouraging her, and accompanied her so she would feel safe to go.
 It turns out she was actually eight months pregnant!
 She now has a healthy baby she sends me pictures of, and was able to qualify for WIC.
 I am so happy I could support her.